sonuoha/BuildUSD/README.md

   - Env caps: `OCC_DETAIL_FACE_CAP` skips OCC detail when face count exceeds the cap; `OCC_CANONICAL_MAP_FACE_CAP` skips canonical map building when faces exceed the cap or the mesh is single-material with no item ids.

 Annotation Curve Width Overrides
+- 2D curve widths are only evaluated when 2D extraction is enabled (`--include-2d` or API option).
 - Control the `UsdGeom.BasisCurves` widths authored in geometry2d layers via `--annotation-width-default`, repeated `--annotation-width-rule`, or config files supplied with `--annotation-width-config`.
 - Widths accept numeric values in stage units (`0.015`) or include a unit suffix (`12mm`, `1.5cm`, `0.01m`).
 A separate `unit` key is also accepted in configuration mappings.
 - Rule filters support `layer` (matches the IFC stem used for the geometry2d layer), `curve` (annotation name), `hierarchy` (any label or `/`-joined path in the spatial hierarchy), and `step_id`.
 Glob-style (`fnmatch`) patterns are applied case-insensitively.